ThomasWilkinson28/ThomasWilkinson28/README.md

 📧 I can be reached at 20tpw1@queensu.ca

 ## Skills
-⚡Electronics design (including soldering, breadboarding, circuit analysis)
+⚡Electronics design (including soldering, breadboarding, and circuit analysis)

 📐3D CAD design (Fusion 360 and Solid Works)